China's Cybersecurity Directive: The Deep Logic and Global Impact Under the Game of Technological Sovereignty

 16/01/2026

-In mid-2024, an exclusive report from Reuters dropped a bombshell in global technology and geopolitical circles.
+In mid-January 2026, an exclusive report from Reuters dropped a depth charge in global technology and geopolitical circles.
 According to multiple informed sources, Chinese authorities have issued clear directives to domestic enterprises, instructing them to cease using cybersecurity software from approximately ten American and Israeli companies.
-The named list reads like an "all-star lineup" in the cybersecurity field: from the United States, Broadcom's , , and are prominently featured; from Israel, has become a focal point.
-Further information supplemented that products from top-tier security vendors, including , (affiliated with ), , , and others, have all been affected, with even under France's Thales Group not spared.
+The named list reads like an all-star lineup in the cybersecurity field: from the United States, VMware under Broadcom, Palo Alto Networks, and Fortinet are prominently featured; from Israel, Check Point Software Technologies has become a focal point.
+Further information supplemented that products from a host of top-tier security vendors, including Mandiant, Wiz (under Alphabet), CrowdStrike, SentinelOne, and McAfee, were all affected, with even Imperva under France's Thales Group not spared.

 This is not an isolated administrative directive.
-Against the backdrop of intensifying competition for technological dominance between China and the United States, as well as delicate preparations for Trump's planned visit to Beijing in April, this move has been widely interpreted as another critical step by China to accelerate "de-Westernization" in key technological fields and build a self-reliant and controllable technology system.
-Following the news, the stock prices of relevant cybersecurity companies came under pressure in pre-market trading on U.S. stock exchanges, with the immediate market reaction underscoring the weight of this decision.
-However, the underlying logic goes far beyond the simple notion of "national security," encompassing issues of technological dependency, data sovereignty, geopolitical maneuvering, and the reshaping of the global digital supply chain.
+Against the backdrop of intensifying competition for technological dominance between China and the United States, as well as delicate preparations for Trump's planned visit to Beijing in April, this move is widely interpreted as another critical step by China to accelerate de-Westernization in key technology sectors and build an independent and controllable technological system.
+Following the news, the stock prices of related cybersecurity companies came under pressure in pre-market trading on U.S. stock exchanges, with the immediate market reaction underscoring the weight of this decision.
+However, the underlying logic goes far beyond the simple notion of national security; it involves technological dependence, data sovereignty, geopolitical competition, and the reshaping of the global digital supply chain.

 From the "Shadow of Snowden" to "Supply Chain Anxiety": The Evolution of China's Cybersecurity Perspective

-Since then, China's cybersecurity perspective has rapidly evolved from the traditional focus on "preventing viruses and attacks" to a comprehensive national strategy encompassing infrastructure, core technologies, data sovereignty, and supply chain security.
-The Cybersecurity Law implemented in 2017 established a protection system for critical information infrastructure and explicitly stipulated that "personal information and important data collected and generated by critical information infrastructure operators during operations within the territory of the People's Republic of China shall be stored domestically."
-This provided the legal foundation for a series of subsequent policies promoting "domestic substitution."
+Since then, China's cybersecurity perspective has rapidly evolved from traditional virus and attack prevention to a comprehensive national strategy encompassing infrastructure, core technologies, data sovereignty, and supply chain security.
+The Cybersecurity Law implemented in 2017 established a protection system for critical information infrastructure and explicitly required that personal information and important data collected and generated by operators of critical information infrastructure within the territory of the People's Republic of China during their operations must be stored domestically.
+This provided the legal foundation for a series of subsequent domestic substitution policies.

-This directive targeting cybersecurity software is precisely a concentrated manifestation of such "supply chain anxiety."
-Unlike ordinary applications, cybersecurity software is typically granted deep access to the core layers of enterprise networks to monitor traffic, detect threats, and manage endpoints.
-Analysts point out that top global cybersecurity companies often employ a large number of professionals with backgrounds in national intelligence agencies and maintain intricate ties with their countries' defense and security departments.
-Theoretically, their software constitutes a potential and legitimate entry point for intelligence gathering and technical control.
-When such software is deployed within the enterprise networks of critical industries in China—such as energy, finance, transportation, and communications—the potential risks it poses, from Beijing's perspective, have transcended the realm of purely technical risks and escalated into national security risks that cannot be overlooked.
+This directive targeting cybersecurity software is a concentrated manifestation of such supply chain anxiety.
+Unlike ordinary applications, cybersecurity software is typically granted deep access to the core layers of enterprise networks for monitoring traffic, detecting threats, and managing endpoints.
+Analysts point out that the world's leading cybersecurity companies often employ a large number of professionals with backgrounds in national intelligence agencies and maintain intricate connections with their own country's defense and security departments.
+Their software, in theory, constitutes a potential, legitimate entry point for intelligence collection and technical control.
+When such software is deployed within the enterprise networks of China's critical sectors such as energy, finance, transportation, and communications, the potential risks it brings, from Beijing's perspective, have transcended the realm of purely technical risks and escalated into national security risks that cannot be ignored.

 The Geopolitical and Technological Code Behind the List: Why the U.S. and Israel?